voxpupuli/puppetboard/README.rst

 Word of caution
 ===============

-Puppetboard is very, very young, it's less than a week's worth of efforts but it works fairly well.
+Puppetboard is very, very young but it works fairly well.

 That being said a lot of the code is very exeprimental, just trying to figure out what works and what not, what we need to do different